 There are many questions online if it’s possible to freeze buttermilk.
 I wanted to try it out and I must say that it is definitely fine.
 The texture might be different after thawed, but there are several ways on how to fix this small problem.
 Just continuously whisk it and you’re good to go.

-Freezing buttermilk will save you time if you need to cook dishes that require it.
+Yes, you can freeze buttermilk.
+Freezing your buttermilk will help you save time if you need to make dishes that require it.
 You don’t need to worry if you don’t have extra time to go to the supermarket or if you’re in a hurry preparing meals.
-If you had enough supply of frozen buttermilk, then you will never experience the aforementioned scenarios.
+Just keep some frozen buttermilk, and you’ll never have to worry about running out.

 You would say that there are substitutes if you don’t have buttermilk in your kitchen.
 But I must say that nothing beats the creaminess and delicious buttery taste of it.
 If you’re more of a baker, you can make cakes and pastries as moist as possible with the frozen buttermilk.